 - small grants to support speakers, panels, and community activities

 Photo: Phronesis Lab/College Hill Instructional Team, Spring 2016

 Phronesis Lab is housed in the School of History, Philosophy, and Religion, in the College of Liberal Arts at OSU.
 We welcome collaborations from across the campus and the wider community.

 Email Sharyn Clough if you’re interested in collaborating on any of our projects, or suggesting new ones.

-Check out our Book Panel Video Extravaganza, discussing Colin Koopman’s new book Genealogy as Critique, featuring Stephanie Jenkins, Sharyn Clough, and Evan Gottlieb.
+Check out our December 2014 Book Panel Video Extravaganza, discussing Colin Koopman’s new book Genealogy as Critique, featuring Phronesis Lab Director Sharyn Clough, Stephanie Jenkins, and Evan Gottlieb.